piquelab/QuASAR/README.md

 sapply(fileNames,function (ii) download.file(paste0(urlData,ii),ii))
 ```

-To run the sample data, or any data, we provide a few helper functions to merge samples across the union of all annotated sites (`UnionExtractFields`), and to filter sites with insufficient coverage across all samples (`PrepForGenotyping`):
+To run the sample data, or any data, we provide a few helper functions to merge samples across the union of all annotated sites (`UnionExtractFields`), and to filter sites with insufficient coverage across all samples (`PrepForGenotyping`).
+Note: these functions utilize calls to [bedtools].

 ```R
 ase.dat <- UnionExtractFields(fileNames, combine=TRUE)